The-256-Foundation/Hydra-Pool-website/README.md

 If this sounds like a project you want to support, then send The 256 Foundaton a tax deductible donation [here](https://pay.zaprite.com/pl_ZRWeSGjRWG)!
 Or use The 256 Foundation [PayNym](https://paynym.rs/+appetizingadministration90)!

 ## Scope:
-One Project Manager position and one or multiple engineer positions to fulfill the mission of The 256 Foundation, “Dismantle the proprietary mining empire to make Bitcoin and freedom tech accessible to anyone”.
+One Project Manager position and one or multiple developer positions to fulfill the mission of The 256 Foundation, “Dismantle the proprietary mining empire to make Bitcoin and freedom tech accessible to anyone”.
 This grant proposal aims to secure funding for:

 * One project manager to oversee and ensure mission adherence, timeliness, and execution.
-* One or multiple engineers to develop the Hydra Pool software.
+* One or multiple developers to build the Hydra Pool software.
 * Hydra Pool specifics: Fully open-source “one-click” deployable Bitcoin mining software packaged with a full node and Stratum v1/v2 server support.
 * User-friendly dashboard.
 * Dockerized or at least multi-OS builds.